 Lighthouse

-danielsogl/lighthouse-mcp-server (27 stars, TypeScript) is the most comprehensive Lighthouse MCP server with 13+ tools covering performance auditing, accessibility analysis, SEO checks, security analysis, and Core Web Vitals monitoring.
+danielsogl/lighthouse-mcp-server (56 stars, up from 27 (+107%), 203 commits, 9 forks, TypeScript) is the most comprehensive Lighthouse MCP server with 13+ tools across 4 audit tools, 5 performance tools, 2 analysis tools, and 1 security tool, plus prompts and resources.
+Covers performance auditing, accessibility analysis, SEO checks, security analysis, and Core Web Vitals monitoring.
 Custom thresholds for metrics, performance budgets, and resource type analysis.
 Available via npm (@danielsogl/lighthouse-mcp).
+Active development with continuous integration and release management.
 The tool breadth is impressive — this isn’t just “run a Lighthouse audit” but a full suite for web quality analysis.

-priyankark/lighthouse-mcp (61 stars, TypeScript) takes a simpler approach with two primary tools: run_audit (comprehensive Lighthouse audit with configurable device emulation, network throttling, and category selection) and get_performance_score (quick performance snapshot).
+priyankark/lighthouse-mcp (135 stars, up from 61 (+121%), 38 commits, 13 forks, TypeScript) takes a simpler approach with two primary tools: run_audit (comprehensive Lighthouse audit with configurable device emulation, network throttling, and category selection) and get_performance_score (quick performance snapshot).
 Supports mobile/desktop emulation, custom network throttling profiles for simulating different connection speeds, and focused category selection (performance, accessibility, SEO, best practices, PWA).
-Higher star count reflects the simplicity — easy to integrate into agentic loops where the AI runs an audit, identifies issues, fixes code, and re-audits.
+The explosive star growth confirms the value of simplicity — easy to integrate into agentic loops where the AI runs an audit, identifies issues, fixes code, and re-audits.
 Works with Amp, Cline, Cursor, Claude Code, Codex, and GitHub Copilot.

 mizchi/lighthouse-mcp adds pattern recognition across multiple sites, advanced problem detection, and performance budget management — useful for teams monitoring a portfolio of sites.